AliBahaari/URL-Status/README.md

 1. Import `urlstatus` class from ***URLStatus*** file
 2. Create an object from `urlstatus`
-3. First parameter is website url (with protocol) and second one is the file name that logs save in it
+3. First parameter is website URL (With protocol) and second one is the file name that logs save in it
 4. Then use `get_url` method for running script
 ```python
 from urlstatus import urlstatus